 A Brief History of Recliners

 This iconic style of seating has been memorialized in television shows, movies, and literature.
 For years recliners were the iconic “dad’s chair” as in “don’t sit there that’s dad’s seat.”
 They have provided support for armchair coaches to helping rest those weary legs.
 Where did recliners come from?
+Exactly who invented the recliner?

 The Invention of the Recliner

 The idea of a reclining chair dates back to the late 1800s in France.
 A reclining camp chair was designed that could be used as a lounger, a bed, and a chair in 1850.
 The first recliner was owned by none other than Napoleon.
+The chair that Napoleon used was a more primitive, and frankly uncomfortable, version of what we know as the recliner today.
+So who invented the recliner?
+Maybe someone in the orbit of Napoleon, but that’s not who truly gets the credit.

 This awkward early predecessor to the fluffy comfy recliners we know was made of wood with a simple padded seat and back, however, the design took off.
 Chairs were designed with holders on the side to contain newspapers and other reading materials, much like our modern recliners have pockets for our remotes.